usnistgov/FIPS201/_Appendix/glossary.md

 data.

 Pseudonyms
-: a name assigned by a Federal department or agency through a formal process to a Federal employee for the purpose of the employee's protection (i.e., the employee might be placed at risk if his or her actual name were known) or for other purposes.
+: a name assigned by a Federal department or agency through a formal process to a federal employee for the purpose of the employee's protection (i.e., the employee might be placed at risk if his or her actual name were known) or for other purposes.